Biggar leads Wales to win over Scotland

 Honours even

-The visitors brought on a new front row of George Turner, Rory Sutherland and Zander Fagerson as the second half start proved a cagey affair.
+The visitors brought on a new front row of George Turner, Rory Sutherland and Zander Fagerson as the second half started in cagey fashion.

 Russell broke the impasse with a penalty after Wales transgressed at a ruck.